centreon/centreon-documentation/fr/releases/centreon-core.md

 >     quotes,
 >   - Some users can encounter problems when submitting monitoring actions from
 >     web interface without any effect for Central poller.
 This might be due
->     to a wrongly set `command_file` directive of the `engine` module define in
+>     to a wrongly set `command_file` directive of the `engine` module defined
->     the `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` configuration file.
+>     in the `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` configuration
->     To manage that, edit the file and change the path to match Engine command
 >     file.
+To manage that, edit the file and change the path to match Engine
+>     command file.

 #### Features